After you read these

 Chess Club is held?

-for the school they attend.
+school" where they go to Chess Club.
 See also Question 2 above.

 school district does not allow "Chess Clubs" at the